24th Michigan Infantry Regiment: Service

 Colonel Morrow was wounded while holding the regimental flag.
 "Just before reaching the fence, Col. Morrow was wounded in the head while bearing the colors.
 He was stunned by the wound and fell down.
 He was then helped from the field by Lt.
-Charles Hutton of Company G."
+Charles Hutton of Company G, with the last alive and non-wounded officer, then Captain Albert M. Edwards, assuming command of the regiment."